 When researchers try to get a good sense of the financial state of Alberta’s residents, there are a variety of figures to consult.
 As with the rest of Canada, the picture these figures paint is a mixed one that includes encouraging signs as well as many discouraging facts.

-For example, recent research shows that Albertans are actually saving money at a rate greater than the rest of Canada.
-On the other hand, in a study published in June 2011, forty-three percent of the province’s residents reported that their total debt increased during the preceding year.
-Households that have increased their debt become weighed down with doubts regarding their ability to pay what they owe.
-The increase in debt also makes it more likely that the rate of personal bankruptcy will increase in the province.
+For example, recent research by Equifax shows that how much debt Albertans are taking on has dropped much more significantly (2.64%) than the rest of Canada (0.6%).
+On the other hand, the research also reports that, per capita, Albertans have the highest amount of debt ($25,172) and rate of delinquency (1.26%) in Canada.
+As household debt increases people become weighed down with doubts regarding their ability to pay what they owe.
+This, in turn, makes it more likely that the rate of personal bankruptcy will increase in the province.

 Those facing a mountain of consumer debt have several options to help them reduce their debt and get their finances under control.
 Debt consolidation is one of these possibilities, and many households are using debt consolidation loans to lower their average interest rate and pay off debt faster.
 By consolidating debts, residents can make a single payment per month.
 Single payments are easier to manage and often help build your credit back up after it’s been damaged.